solutions-and-workarounds-for-sharePoint-permission-limits

 Why is there a limit on unique SharePoint permissions?

 You can store up to 30 million items or files in a SharePoint list or library.
-But there is a limit on the number of unique SharePoint permissions you can set of 50,000 items per list or library.
+But there is a limit on how many unique SharePoint permissions you can set of 50,000 items per list or library.
 This limitation exists in SharePoint 2010 and all following versions.
 The limit can be lowered but not increased.
 However, there are actions you can take regarding it.
 Keep reading!

 Will this affect me?